 Once on the ice, after a brief introduction period, we were basically doing a lot of everything on the ice.
 Speed work (sprinting), laps (for endurance), race pace (tempo) work, and lots of other stuff to build the skills needed for racing.
 Including starts, something else I was just horrid at.
 My coach has been coaching for 27 years and I came up with mistakes on starts he’d never seen before.
 Just awesome.
 I’d also eventually invent the two-handed down start, something only I do.

 And every workout on the ice is HARD.
 You actually can’t do a particularly low-intensity speedskating workout on the ice.
 If you bend your knees to the right angle, lactate goes up over 4 mmol/l.
-You can’t do traditional endurance work at low intensities as per the Methods of Endurance Training series.
+You simply can’t do any sort of traditional endurance training on the ice.
 A single set of 20 laps (taking perhaps 15 minutes) is grueling and hard to repeat more than once.
 Especially when your technique is bad.
 You fall apart.

 You can’t do true endurance training on the ice for that reason.
-Nobody can skate for 1-2 hours straight; ok, maybe the Dutch.
+Nobody can skate for 1-2 hours straight.
+Ok, maybe the Dutch.
 But nobody else does it.
-In this respect, skating is also a lot like swimming; the training is all interval based.
-You skate a lap or laps, and come in to get feedback and rest.
+In this respect, skating is also a lot like swimming.
+The training is all interval based.
+You skate a lap or laps, and come in to get feedback and rest and then do it again.

 There’s a lot of sitting around and in a 2 hour ice workout, on a sprint day, you might do 5-10 minutes of actual work (5 lap warm-up, drills, 5 standing starts, 4X400m sprint laps with 10′ rest, 2 lap cool-down).
 It’s real bad for body composition because the cold makes you hungry and you burn squat all calories on the ice.
 And there’s lots of candy in SLC.